 A winter of snow, ice and frosts, creates perfect conditions for winter sports - skiing, ice-skating, curling and luging - earning Central Otago the title of 'ice sport capital' of New Zealand.

-The early Scottish immigrants introduced the sport of curling to Central Otago's frozen natural ponds and miners' dams to play, and traditions associated with curling have become part of Central Otago culture.
+The early Scottish immigrants introduced the sport of curling to the region's frozen natural ponds and miners' dams, and traditions associated with curling have become part of Central Otago culture.
 There are outdoor curling rinks in Alexandra and on the Maniototo Plains, as well as Naseby's year-round Olympic-standard indoor ice rink.

 Here are a few ideas: